 - (3) All principal and accessory structures shall have a fifty foot building set back from the principal arterial right of way as determined in the Master Street Plan.
-However, this setback may be reduced to twenty-five feet if off-street parking is not located between the structures and the principal arterial right of way. - (4) There shall be a minimum of twenty-five feet of landscaping between the structures and the principal arterial right of way, and no off-street parking shall encroach into this landscaped area.
-Landscaping shall include trees, shrubs, other ground cover, and / or berms.
+However, this setback may be reduced to fifteen feet if off-street parking is located at the rear or side of the structures. - (4) Landscaping shall be provided between the structures and the principal arterial right of way, and no off-street parking shall encroach into this landscaped area.
+Landscaping shall include trees, shrubs, and other ground cover.